 Competition also exists in specific business segments from other banks.
 The New Zealand Government-owned Kiwibank Limited is active in retail segments and Rabobank New Zealand Limited is active in retail deposits and agricultural lending markets.
 International banks such as Citigroup, HSBC and Deutsche Bank participate in a limited manner in the institutional market.
+GE Capital competes in the point-of-sale consumer finance and credit card market.
 Since late 2013, Industrial and Commercial Bank of China (ICBC), China Construction Bank (CCB) and Bank of China (BOC) have obtained banking licenses to establish New Zealand subsidiaries.
 Their initial focus appears to be in wholesale banking, in particular, trade banking to and from China.